pi1541/Pi1541/README.md

 This is an optional port of Pi1541 to the current Circle bare metal library (as of Jan.
 2024, Version 45.3.1).

-Target is to remove all Pi bindings which have a counterpart in Circle and to pimp with more functionalities:
+As almost all Pi model specific bindings which have a counterparts in Circle have been removed.
+This allows to use the potential of Circle to extend Pi1541 with new functionalities.
+Some ideas:
 - Webserver to download images
-- Pi4/400 and 5 (later)
+- Pi4/400 and 5 (later, once supported by Circle)
 - ...

 Credits to Stephen (@pi1541) [Pi1541](https://cbm-pi1541.firebaseapp.com/) and [Pi1541-github](https://github.com/pi1541/Pi1541), Rene (@rsta2) [circle](https://github.com/rsta2/circle), Stephan (@smuehlst) [circle-stdlib](https://github.com/smuehlst/circle-stdlib) for the brilliant base packages!